carbonplan/research/articles/fire-forests-inventories/index.md

 <Endnote label='Credits'>

 Oriana developed the analysis with input from Sadie, Grayson, and Danny.
-Jeremy helped design and implement figures.
 All authors contributed to writing the article.
+Thanks to Jeremy for help designing and implementing figures.

 Please cite as:

-O Chegwidden, S Frank, D Cullenward (2022) “Fire, forests, and greenhouse gas inventories in California” CarbonPlan <span style={{overflowWrap: 'break-word'}}>https://carbonplan.org/research/fire-forests-inventories</span>
+O Chegwidden, G Badgley, S Frank, D Cullenward (2022) “Fire, forests, and greenhouse gas inventories in California” CarbonPlan <span style={{overflowWrap: 'break-word'}}>https://carbonplan.org/research/fire-forests-inventories</span>

 </Endnote>